“The ŠKODA KAROQ is a completely newly designed SUV that sets new benchmarks for our brand and its segment in every way.

 Its increased boot space offers 521 litres naturally and 1,630 litres when the rear seats are folded down, with the choice to include VarioFlex.
 This option allows all 3 rear seats to move individually or be taken out altogether offering 421 litres when prioritising legroom, 588 litres when prioritising storage, and a huge 1,810 litres with the row removed entirely.
 In addition, the Karoq has a tailgate, operated via either a button inside the car or by waving a foot under the rear bumper, and an electrically deployable tow bar.

 Whilst ŠKODA haven’t yet released which safety and assistance systems will be onboard as standard, we know that adaptive cruise control, automatic emergency braking with pedestrian detection, lane keeping assistance, blind spot detection, traffic sign recognition, and a driver fatigue monitor will be available.

-An expected price of around £17,500 is sure to make it competitive and we can see it being just as much a success as the Yeti if not more!
+Starting at £20,875 it's sure to be competitive and we can see it being just as successful as the Yeti, if not more!
 We’ll be keeping a very close eye on the Karoq and can’t wait for it to be released in late 2017, so stay tuned.